-The goal for traders is to speculate on which way Forex prices are likely to change, thereby profiting from the fluctuations between currencies.
-It is practically a 24/7 industry, with the markets opening Monday morning in Australia, and closing Friday evening in America.
+To make a profit, traders must accurately predict which way currency prices will change.
+It is a 24/5 industry, with markets opening Monday morning in Australia and closing Friday evening in the US.

-Forex is quoted in terms of one currency versus another.
-Each pair has a base and counter currency, and it is the trader's job to determine how the base will perform against its counterpart.
+Forex is always quoted in terms of one currency versus another – known as a currency pair.
+They are made up of a base and counter currency, and it is a trader’s responsibility to determine who the base will perform against its counterpart.

-Each currency has its own three-letter symbol, usually derived from the name of the country and the name of its national tender.
-For example, US Dollar is USD and Great British Pound is GBP.
-The only real exception to this rule is the Euro (EUR), since the Euro Zone is a group of countries.
+Each currency is represented by a three-letter symbol, usually derived from the currency’s home country and the name of its national tender.
+For example, Canadian Dollar is CAD and Japanese Yen is JPY.
+The Euro (EUR) is an exception to this rule, since the Euro Zone is made up of a group of currencies.

-In currency pairs, the base currency is always displayed on the left and the counter is on the right.
-For example, if the US Dollar was the base and the Great British Pound was the counter, the pair would look like this: USD/GBP.
+The base currency is always displayed on the left of a currency pair, with its counterpart on the right.
+For example, in the EUR/GBP pair, the Euro acts as the base while the Great British Pound is the counter.

 Currencies are divided into two categories.
 Major currencies are from stronger economies, such as the UK, USA, Japan and Euro Zone.